xbsd/hypertree/README.md

 For a description of the bottom-up treetable algorithm used in this project, see http://archive.vector.org.uk/art10500340.

-The top-down algorithm ("map-reduce") is new.
+The top-down algorithm, a variety of map-reduce, is new.
 A paper on the method will eventually appear in Vector.